 Update: Registering a New Student Organization (NSO) takes approximately one full semester.
-If you are proposing a new org over the summer, please expect to spend a minimum of the Fall Semester working with our office before your group is elligible to become officially registered.
+If you are proposing a new org at the beginning of the school year, please expect to spend a minimum of the Fall Semester working with our office before your group is elligible to become officially registered.

 There are many great ideas for new student organizations, and the Office of Student Programs is here to help you turn them into reality.
 While the actual process of registering a new group is straight forward, to ensure that students have an understanding of all their community expectations and resources available to them, the process cannot be rushed.
 Registration is simply one step involved in recognizing the founding of a new community on campus.

 New Student Organization Registration Process:

 - Once you have an idea of the Student Organization you hope to create, research current campus orgs to ensure that one does not already exist that is similar to that of your interests.
 We will always advise for collaboration over duplication.

 - If there is a similar org already registered, please reach out to them or contact the Office of Student Programs for support in connecting with this group.

 - Looking to Make Your Mark?!
 It's possible that your idea might best serve the campus as a project instead of a long term org.
 If this might be You, come talk to us.

 - If there is no registered org with similar missions, contact Assistant Director of Student Programs, Erin O'Brien, to initiate the process of developing your org idea.
 You will be asked to begin putting your ideas into writing.